vuetifyjs/vuetify/README.md

 ### Contributing

-Developers interested in contributing should read the [Code of Conduct 👩‍💻👨‍💻](./CODE_OF_CONDUCT.md).
+Developers interested in contributing should read the [Code of Conduct 👩‍💻👨‍💻](./CODE_OF_CONDUCT.md) and the [Contribution Guide](https://vuetifyjs.com/en/getting-started/contributing).

 > Please do **not** ask general questions in an issue.
 Issues are only to report bugs, suggest enhancements, or request new features.
 For general questions and discussions, ask in the [Vuetify Discord Community](https://community.vuetifyjs.com/).